ACA Reporting Requirements 2021 [Updated]

 We’re here to help.
 Keep reading and bookmark this page so you can reference the ACA deadlines and changes you’ll need to keep track of in the upcoming year.

-These deadlines relate to filing employer 1095-B/C forms for the 2020 reporting year.
+These deadlines relate to filing employer 1095-B/C forms for the 2021 tax reporting year.

 - February 28, 2021 – Paper filing deadline with IRS (only permitted if filing fewer than 250 forms)

 After Congress eliminated the individual mandates that were under the ACA, states have begun implementing their own which employers are required to track and file for.
-While many of these state mandates have yet to go live, these 4 states have announced their reporting deadlines for 2021:
+While many of these state mandates have yet to go live, these 5 have announced their employer reporting deadlines for 2022:

 States Considering ACA Employer Reporting Requirements:

 The current pandemic situation has changed dates, but much of the ACA itself has remained similar in the past several years from an employer perspective, aside from small adjustments to account for changes in inflation.
 Despite this, accurate ACA reporting remains critical and employers are held accountable for any discrepancies or delays in filing.

 Reminder: Despite several repeal attempts, employers are still required to offer health care coverage to employees.

 There are several specific forms that need to be completed and submitted to meet ACA compliance requirements.
 Keep in mind that solutions exist to expedite 1095 form printing and distribution process, like the ACA Fulfillment Services we offer here at PlanSource.

 1094-C Form Requirements